 Glass Vases for the Water Reservoir

-Next I needed to figure out what to use for the bottom of the planter where the water reservoir would be.
-I decide to check my storage unit for used glass vases and found 3 that would work.
-Here are the globes with their corresponding vases prior to planting.
+Next, I needed to figure out what to use for the bottom of the planter where the water reservoir would be.
+I decided to check my storage unit for used glass vases and found 3 that would work.
+Here are the globes with their corresponding vases before planting.

 Supplies for Making this Project

 *This post includes affiliate links, for more info on affiliate links visit here

 Tips for Choosing Plants and Where to Buy

 Choosing the right indoor plants: For this project, I decided to go with 2 types of ferns and a plant Ficus Pumila (Creeping Fig Plant) that was in a plastic hanging planter.
 I wanted the glass planters to have a hanging effect so these small trailing delicate vines would accomplish that and the ferns add a nice texture to the assembly of house plants.
 For a list of plants that are known to do well in self-watering containers please visit this list from Mind Plants.
 For a mixture of plants, you will want to choose small plants and avoid larger plants unless you plan to separate them.